This page may contain affiliate links. Read my full disclosure here.

 Squash is traditionally harvested in the fall, but continues to be a staple throughout the winter months due to its ability to be stored for so long.
 Whether you reach for a butternut, acorn, or spaghetti squash, you are bound to find something that is not only delicious, but nutritious as well.

-You see that vibrant orange color in that butternut squash up there?
-You can thank beta-carotene for that, an important nutrient that creates this beautiful color.
-And found within that beautiful orange flesh are the many nutrients that help this tasty treat provide you with many health benefits.
-While different varieties of squash have unique and individual nutrient profiles, most all squashes have been found to contain high amounts of vitamin A, C, E, B6 and minerals such as magnesium, potassium and copper.
+Found within that beautiful orange flesh are the many nutrients that help this tasty treat provide you with many health benefits.
+While different varieties of squash have unique and individual nutrient profiles, most all squashes have been found to contain high amounts of vitamin A, C, E, B6 and minerals such as magnesium, potassium,

 Overall squash has been found to be able to help strengthen the immune system, improve the quality of eye sight, build strong bones, protect against heart disease, and even help to prevent cancer.